patrickpycheung/oauth2-demo-resource-server/README.md

 This application is a demonstration of implementing a Spring Boot resource server application secured with OAuth2.
 It performs the following:

   * Secures all HTTP access, unless whitelisted otherwise
-  * Validates the cryptographic signature of the access token passed by the client
+  * Validates the cryptographic signature of the access token (JWT token) passed by the client
   * Performs the actual business logic, and return the result to the client
 <br/>
 <br/>